JoaoCampagnolo/Behav_clustering_thesis/README.md

 # Behav_clustering_thesis
-Master thesis project on _Unsupervised behavioral classification with 3D pose data from tethered Drosophila Melanogaster_.
+Master thesis project on _Unsupervised behavioral classification with 3D pose data from tethered Drosophila melanogaster_.

 **_ABSTRACT_**
 One of the preeminent challenges of Behavioral Neuroscience is the understanding of how the